rust-lang/bors/docs/design.md

 to use a "fake" job that marked the whole CI workflow as succeeded or failed, to signal to bors if it should consider the workflow to be OK or not.

 The new bors uses a different approach.
-It asks GitHub which [check suites](https://docs.github.com/en/rest/checks/suites) are attached to a given commit, and then it waits until all of these check suites complete (or until a timeout is reached).
+In an earlier implementation, it used to ask GitHub which [check suites](https://docs.github.com/en/rest/checks/suites) were attached to a given commit, and then it waited until all of these check suites were completed (or until a timeout was reached).
+However, this was too "powerful" for rust-lang/rust, where we currently have only a single CI workflow per commit, and it was producing certain race conditions, where GitHub would send us a webhook that a check suite was completed, but when we then asked the GitHub API about the status of the check suite, it was still marked as pending.

+To make the implementation more robust, it now behaves as follow:
+- We listen for the workflow completed webhook.
+- When it is received, we ask GitHub what are all the workflows attached to the workflow's check suite.
+- If all of them are completed, we mark the build as finished.

+Note that we explicitly do not read the "Check suite was completed" webhook, because it can actually be received *before* a webhook that tells us that the last workflow of that check suite was completed.
+If that happens, we could mark a build as completed without knowing the final conclusion of its workflows.
+That is not a big problem, but it would mean that we sometimes cannot post the real status of a workflow in the "build completed" bors comment on GitHub.
+So instead we just listen for the completed workflows.

-Thanks to this approach, there is no need to introduce fake CI jobs.
+In any case, with new bors there is no need to introduce fake conclusion CI jobs.